peterweissig/bash_multimedia/README.md

 # bash_multimedia
-simple scripts for multimedia (pdf, video, ...)
+simple scripts for network operations

+Note: This repo is also part of the [repository list](https://github.com/peterweissig/bash_repo).

+## Functions
+A list of all functions can be found in [help.sh](scripts/help.sh).